fjcamlab/exonet_MS/README.md

 The mass spectrometry proteomics data have been deposited to the ProteomeXchange Consortium via the PRIDE partner repository with the dataset identifier PXD023529 and 10.6019/PXD023529.

+## Data analysis

+Acquired data were aligned using MSGF+ software, as described in 'scripts/msgfplus_alignment.sh' script.
+QC check, filtering, and final sets were obtained as described at 'scripts/R_protocol.R'.
+Here two main sets were generated derived from same alignment strategy:

+- Co-ocurrency matrix, indicating which proteins have been indepedently detected in each sample.

+- Quantitative matrix, peptide quantitation of proteins found in all the set of samples.

 ## Citation

 Carolina F. Ruivo and Nuno Bastos et al. **Exosomes from Pancreatic Cancer Stem Cells Coordinate an Intratumor Communication Network (ExoNet) and Support Disease Progression.** Gut (2021) *STATUS: In revision*